-G2A.COM G2A News Features Best selling and most popular video games in 2018
+G2A.COM G2A News Features Bestselling games in 2018

 Hey, did you know that we’re in the gaming business?
 Ok, silly question, of course you knew that, that’s literally why we exist (and our analytics show that people know it and by and large specifically look to us to get games).
 In fact we sell quite a lot of video games.

 It could, then, be daunting to look through the huge library of games on offer and make the executive decision on which one to buy.
 So here, I’ve compiled for you a list of the 15 most popular titles, based on our users’ purchases in 2018.

 This doesn’t mean these games are the best (though they definitely are great) and they certainly come in a variety of flavors, it just means these are the video games people generally buy and I’ll go into details explaining why that is and why you should take note of them as well.

 Just barely beating Battlefield 1 and 4 (which technically means the Battlefield series as a whole is more popular), this excellent wave shooter rides on the fantastic multiplayer and very satisfying, nuanced combat.
 This is a trend you’ll see, by the way, the most popular games tend to feature great multiplayer, which makes sense, considering that such games have a lot of replay value.